ab77/netflix-proxy/README.md

 (Netflix is **blocked**[[n16]](#footnotes)) The following is based on a Debian image provided by `Vultr`, but should in theory work on any Debian distribution.

 1. For a limited time, head over to [Vultr](http://www.vultr.com/?ref=6962933-3B) to create and account and get **$20 USD credit**.
-2. Create a compute instance in a geographic location of interest using `Debian 8 x64 (jessie)` image.
+2. Create a compute instance in a geographic location of interest using Debian or Ubuntu image.
 3. SSH to your server and run:
 ```
 apt-get update\